+Are you a Photoshop beginner?
+Stop getting stuck with these 5 Basics of Photoshop That Can Trip Up Beginners.
 If you're wanting to jump in, but aren't sure of your skills, you can also try out one of the free templates in the Free Resource Library.
-Once you're confident, you can pick up the full marketing collection or buy the elements individually in the Etsy shop.

 And as always, feel free to contact me with any other questions you might run into.